shivansh1012/shivansh1012/README.md

 👓 At the *moment*, I am learning **Spring Boot** with **ReactJS**(frontend) and understanding Back-Web-Interactions.
 ❤️ oh yes, my *favourite* language is **Java**.

-🙋‍♂️ I'm **open to collaborate** on Web app projects or anything intresting.
+🙋‍♂️ I'm **open to collaborate** on Web app projects or anything interesting.

 You can reach out to me via [LinkedIn](https://www.linkedin.com/in/shivansh1012/).